Visas and Immigration

 - 10 points for maintenance

-You will be asked to prove to the United Kingdom Visas and Immigration Service (UKVI) that you will be receiving an appropriate salary for the job you intent to take up in the UK.
+You will be asked to prove to the United Kingdom Visas and Immigration Service (UKVI) that you will be receiving an appropriate salary for the job you intend to take up in the UK.
 The amount is currently set at £30,000 (GBP).
 The employing Health Board will indicate on your Certificate of Sponsorship what your salary will be.

 You will be asked to demonstrate to UKVI that you have had a minimum of £945 (GBP) for 90 days prior to submitting your Tier 2 (General) visa application.
 You will be required to submit the relevant bank statements as proof.